Frontier pilots could be close to reaching new contract

 The union representing pilots for the Denver-based discount carrier announced Monday it reached an “agreement in principle” on a deal including improvements to pay, work rules and benefits.

-A statement from the Air Line Pilots Association says it still must be reviewed by the Frontier union’s executive council which will decide whether to send it to pilots for a vote.
+A statement from the Air Line Pilots Association says it still must be reviewed by the Frontier union’s executive council, which will decide whether to send it to pilots for a vote.

-Frontier pilots have been working under a contract negotiated while their airline was in bankruptcy.
+Frontier pilots have been working under a contract changed in 2011 to keep their airline out of bankruptcy.

 Most Read Business Stories